 - Adding or deleting of post weld heat treatment (PWHT)

 You probably saw items on the list you never considered.
 Be careful assuming you can use a single WPS to cover a wide range of applications.
-As expressed above, the reason why all these changes require requalification is because they have the ability to affect the mechanical properties and chemical composition of the weld, base metal and heat affected zone as well as the soundness of weld metal.
-A simple change to travel speed can affect hat input, weld cooling rates and weld metallurgy which then have an impact on fracture toughness, strength and ductility.
+As expressed above, the reason why all these changes require requalification is because they have the ability to affect the mechanical and physical properties of the weld, base metal and heat affected zone.
+A simple change to travel speed can affect hat input, weld cooling rates and weld and HAZ microstructure which affects fracture toughness, strength and ductility.

 Are you looking to qualify welding procedure and/or welders?
 Are you using AWS D1.1 Structural Welding Code -Steel as your quality standard?